CBSE Class 9 People as Resource Notes PDF 2027

 Q3.
 Why is health important for human capital?

 Ans.
-Good health increases productivity and work capacity, while poor health reduces efficiency and income-earning opportunities, acting as a barrier to economic growth.
+Good health increases the productivity and work capacity of individuals.
+Poor health reduces efficiency and income-earning opportunities, which can slow down economic growth.

 Q4.
 How does women’s participation affect human capital?

 Ans.
-Educated and empowered women joining the workforce improve gender equality, contribute to economic growth and strengthen the overall human capital of the country.
+When women receive education and participate in the workforce, it promotes gender equality, improves family income, and strengthens the overall human capital of the country.

 Q5.
 What steps has the government taken to improve human capital?

 Ans.
-The government promotes productivity through schemes like Skill India, Ayushman Bharat, Beti Bachao Beti Padhao and Mid-Day Meal, along with investments in education, skill training and healthcare.
+The government promotes human capital through schemes such as Skill India, Ayushman Bharat, Beti Bachao Beti Padhao, and the Mid-Day Meal Scheme, along with investments in education, healthcare, and skill development.

 book image